-10. Sri Lankan Egg Hoppers – Delicious pancakes for breakfast
+10. Sri Lankan Egg Hoppers – Pancakes For Breakfast

-Preparation: A fermented concoction of rice flour, coconut milk, and a hint of sugar is used to make the batter.
+A fermented concoction of rice flour, coconut milk, and a hint of sugar is used to make the batter.
 The batter is cooked in a small wok and swirled around to even it out.
-An egg is cracked into the bowl-shaped pancake and garnished with chilies, lunumiris, onions, lemon juice, and salt.
+An egg is cracked into the bowl-shaped pancake and garnished with chilies, lunu miris, onions, lemon juice, and salt.

 Ingredients used: egg, chillies, lemon juice, lunumiris, oil, flour and coconut milk for batter.

 Eaten with: spicy chile sauce, dhaal curry, and chutney

 11. Kiribath – Tasty Combo Of Rice And Coconut Milk